HugoDF/mock-spy-module-import/README.md

 ## Setup

 1. Clone the repository
-2. Run `yarn`: installs top-level dependencies (including Lerna).
+2. Run `yarn`: installs all required dependencies.
-3. Run `yarn bootstrap`: sets up each example with its dependencies.
 4. Run `yarn test` to run all the tests.

 ## npm scripts